 Similar to the Sunshine Coast, sub-tropical climates are characterised by hot summers and cool to mild winters with infrequent frosts.
 The climate poses different needs including increased protection from extreme temperatures, humidity, weeds and disease.

-“Climate change is one of the biggest threats to reliable food production in the future, with surface temperatures predicted to increase from 1.8 degrees to 4.0 degrees by 2100, according to the FAO.
-Protected cropping is likely to be least affected by climate change, which makes it a very attractive path for growers and investors alike.
+“Climate change is one of the biggest threats to reliable food production, with surface temperatures predicted to increase from 1.8 degrees to 4.0 degrees by 2100, according to the FAO.
+Protected cropping is likely to be least affected which makes it a very attractive path for growers and investors alike.
 Obviously, the most high tech structures, and associated technologies, provide the greatest control, but they are also the most expensive to implement.
 Increased investment in R&D to improve protected cropping structure design and maintenance can help to lower initial capital investment and operational costs, leading to greater industry uptake and production of fresh produce.

 The protected cropping industry is the fastest growing food production sector in Australia, with high-tech greenhouse delivering returns of up to 25 per cent.

-Ms Rigby’s research report, released today, provides a comprehensive analysis of protected cropping, as well as an insight into forest farming, a form of agroforestry practice that combines trees with crops and/or livestock in the same plot.
+Ms Rigby’s research report provides a comprehensive analysis of protected cropping, as well as an insight into forest farming, a form of agroforestry practice that combines trees with crops and/or livestock in the same plot.